joeclark-phd/databasebook-postgres/manuscript/chapter01.md

     ORDER BY 2 DESC
     LIMIT 10;

-In Chapter 3 and beyond you'll learn a lot more SQL, such as how to create queries that "join" multiple tables, and how to write queries that employ nested sub-queries.
+In Chapter 2 and beyond you'll learn a lot more SQL, such as how to create queries that "join" multiple tables, and how to write queries that employ nested sub-queries.
 Even in this example, though, you've seen several of the main parts of a `SELECT` query, including the "WHERE", "GROUP BY", and "ORDER BY" clauses, and aggregate queries.
 You have begun to see that even a simple one-table database may be queried in several different ways, and that doing this with short SQL queries may be much easier than trying to wrangle the data in Excel.

 I recommend that you attempt the exercises and challenges at the end of this chapter to get more practice with the basics of relational databases, SQL, and PostgreSQL specifically.

 ## Summary

-TBD
+A database serves as a respository for data and a system to manage it, a "single source of truth" that can mitigate problems organizations face when working with information---coordination, version control, and information security, to name a few.
+A database becomes a key piece of business infrastructure when numerous people and systems depend on it.
+Accordingly, the database typically operates as a server, a system that is always on, always ready to respond to requests from other systems.
+Database administrators are the professionals who engineer and maintain databases.
+There are many types of databases; this book focuses on the most popular and versatile type---the relational database.
+PostgreSQL is an increasingly popular, open-source, and cross-platform relational database that should serve us well as a platform for learning relational modeling and the SQL query language.
+These concepts are easy to transfer to other relational databases once you learn them

 ### Definitions